 Fashion influencers, like The Zoe Report, hail a silver streak for spring 2021.
-Fashion houses including Louis Vuitton, Hermès, and Chloé accessorized their spring collections in silver jewelry, from “sleek to scintillating, with a common thread of statement making throughout.”
+Fashion houses, including Louis Vuitton, Hermès, and Chloé, accessorized their spring collections in silver jewelry, from “sleek to scintillating, with a common thread of statement-making throughout.”
 Among the most noteworthy design directions are high-shine metals, chain links, and pearls in the mix.

 With that in mind, textural surfaces are trending in silver jewelry design — woven, interlocked, dimpled, overlaid, and etched, reports Maccaroni.
 “The detail of mesh, hammered layers, combinations of silver and gold are all examples of the limitless designs opportunities silver presents.”
-She mentions the designs of Samuel B reflecting many of these silver jewelry trends, particularly the use of texture.
+She mentions the designs of Samuel B. reflecting many of these silver jewelry trends, particularly the use of texture.

 Maccaroni cites uber-long pendant necklaces among the silver jewelry trends to watch this year.
-“If you’re not really into chokers, the ultra-long necklaces with bold pendants are the perfect solve, great to wear over blouses, T-shirts, and even swimsuits.”
+“If you’re not really into chokers, the ultra-long necklaces with bold pendants are the perfect solution, great to wear over blouses, T-shirts, and even swimsuits.”

 “Silver will always serve as wonderful bridge jewelry,” describes Theresa Namie, merchandise manager for Ostbye, Minneapolis, Minnesota.
-“Now, more than ever, it’s important to have a quality item in jewelry with a price point obtainable by most that tells a story.”
+“Now, more than ever, it’s important to have a quality item in jewelry with a price point obtainable by most that tell a story.”

 Silver & Gems

 “Silver continues to be the most accessible price point across all brands,” says Roopam Jain, president of the branded division for Jewelmark in New York City.
-Popular branded collections, like Enchanted and Disney Treasures, Hallmark Moments and Tokens, combine sterling silver with 10K/14K gold, diamonds, and gemstones like sapphire, garnet, morganite, topaz, and mother-of-pearl.
+Popular branded collections, like Enchanted and Disney Treasures, Hallmark Moments, and Tokens, combine sterling silver with 10K/14Kgold, diamonds, and gemstones like sapphire, garnet, morganite, topaz, and mother-of-pearl.

 Color is a silver jewelry trend that Benham says is picking up steam, particularly in conservative markets that typically prefer silver alone or silver and gold designs.
 “We’re seeing more interest in designs set with color stones, particularly multi-color pieces, as well as statement jewels with a larger gemstone central to the piece.”

-Benham notes that while there is a lot of attention being paid to earrings and necklaces as leading silver jewelry trends, bangles are popular as well, but in a smaller gauge size, like 3mm, where customers would buy two or three bracelets to stack together, instead of wearing one bolder statement piece.
+Benham notes that while there is a lot of attention being paid to earrings and necklaces as leading silver jewelry trends, bangles are popular as well, but in smaller gauge sizes, like 3mm, where customers would buy two or three bracelets to stack together, instead of wearing one bolder statement piece.